 There is sufficient research to conclude that the death of a husband or wife has a significant negative impact on health.
-It is, therefore, important to consider factors which promote better health. nderstanding a supportive social network can promote wellbeing and dense support network offer better adjustment over time may help us to take steps to support people who have limited supportive resources and help promote health.
+It is, therefore, important to consider factors which promote better health.
+Stroebe et al. (2007) considered why people are affected by bereavement in different ways.
+Situational risk factors (e.g. cause and circumstances of death, pre-bereavement caregiving), interpersonal risk factors (e.g. material resources, social support) and personal risk factors (e.g. age, gender, personality) were all found to predict adjustment after bereavement (see also Bennett & Soulsby, 2012).
+Social support is important for older adults irrespective of marital status.
+Access to adequate support following the death of a spouse may protect against the negative consequences of bereavement (e.g. Carr et al., 2006).
+A clearer understanding of the reasons why a supportive social network can promote wellbeing and why a dense support network offers better adjustment over time may help us to take steps to support people who have limited supportive resources and help promote health.
 There is an increasing interest in the concept of resilience in relation to older adults.
 In our research with widowers we identified three groups of resilient widowers (Bennett, 2010b).
 The first group demonstrated resilience in bereavement, with stable levels of psychological wellbeing over time.
 In the second group, the men experienced lowered levels of wellbeing when their wife died but, over time, were able to return to the same level of wellbeing as before their loss.
 The men in the third group achieved resilience through a turning point.
 The narratives revealed that these men drew on combinations of factors to cope following spousal bereavement, including psychological resources, societal factors and, important to this paper, their social relationships.

 Conclusions